antoninadert/proto-starter/README.md

 About Styles
 ------------
-This project has no styling reference, unlike some other opinionated starters, I let people decide the CSS framework and nomenclature they want.
-This is partly because I didn't find one I would appreciate for this project yet.
+This project has no styles, unlike some other opinionated starters, I let people decide the CSS framework and nomenclature they want.

 Reference
 ------------